-Melissa ScullyVisiting Lecturer of English and Communication Studies
+Melissa ScullyVisiting Lecturer of English Literature and Language

 - M.A., St. Mary’s University